-A total of \$3,981,014 was expensed to provide enterprise products for use by the trial courts and to support the Judicial Council in providing tools and applications to manage its projects and programs at an enterprise level.
+A total of \$4,345,520 was expensed to provide enterprise products for use by the trial courts and to support the Judicial Council in providing tools and applications to manage its projects and programs at an enterprise level.

 This program provides the trial courts cost-free access to a variety of Oracle products (e.g., Oracle Database Enterprise Edition, Oracle Real Application Clusters, Oracle Advanced Security, Oracle Diagnostic Pack, and Oracle WebLogic Server).
-Because Oracle discounts are based on volume, the branchwide license agreement can deliver significant savings over individual court purchases.
+Because Oracle discounts are based on volume, the branch-wide license agreement can deliver significant savings over individual court purchases.
 It also provides funding to continue the ongoing software maintenance for Adobe Forms.
 There are nearly 1,000 statewide forms and over 2,000 local forms that are used in the trial courts.
-A PDF form can be "fillable" but it can also be savable for later updates with this Adobe license agreement.
+A PDF form can be "fillable," but it can also be savable for later updates with this Adobe license agreement.

 The program also funded enterprise architect (EA) support services.
-The enterprise architecture support services provide support for several branchwide initiatives that will help improve and advance infrastructure services for the trial courts.
-The supported initiatives included the initiation of a branchwide identity management, a branchwide data share-house, and technology to improve access for the general public.
-The branchwide identity management system will enable the trial courts to have a standardized means for enabling and managing access for the general public to access court digital services.
-The branchwide data share-house develops a modern method to enable the trial courts the ability to manage and share data with the branch and with other justice partners.
+The EA support services provide support for several branch-wide initiatives that will help improve and advance infrastructure services for the trial courts.
+The supported initiatives included the initiation of a branch-wide identity management, a branch-wide data share-house, and technology to improve access for the general public.
+The branch-wide identity management system will enable the trial courts to have a standardized means for enabling and managing access for the general public to access court digital services.
+The branch-wide data share-house develops a modern method to enable the trial courts to manage and share data with the branch and with other justice partners.
 The access technology included the research and application of the use of intelligent chat technology, video remote access technology, and voice-to-text translation services.
-In addition to the initiatives, the EA support services provided architectural oversight and guidance to existing branchwide trial court systems and programs, plus provided architectural and technical guidance to the trial courts as needed.
+In addition to the initiatives, the EA support services provided architectural oversight and guidance to existing branch-wide trial courts systems and programs, plus architectural and technical guidance to the trial courts, as needed.